data-intuitive/viash_docs/getting_started/hello_world_bash.md

 first platform when you don’t pass the platform option, in this case that’s `native`.

-## Exporting a Component as an Executable
+## Exporting a component as an executable

 Components can be exported to executables, making it easy to share scripted functionality without the need to have viash installed on the